MochiDiffusion/MochiDiffusion/README.md

 ## Models

 You will need to convert or download Core ML models in order to use Mochi Diffusion.

-A few models have been converted and uploaded [here](https://huggingface.co/coreml-community).

 1. [Convert](https://github.com/MochiDiffusion/MochiDiffusion/wiki/How-to-convert-Stable-Diffusion-models-to-Core-ML) or download Core ML models
     - `split_einsum` version is compatible with all compute unit options including Neural Engine